-Privacy Keys For each remote management session, the module uses an AES privacy key as part of the Diffie-Hellman key agreement process to secure the control / flow path in the secure connection.
+Key/CSP Key Type and Use Key/CSP Entry Key/CSP Output Key/CSP Destruction Key/CSP Archiving Origin Storage Sourced Format Privacy Keys For each SNMP remote management session, the module uses an AES privacy key as part of the Diffie-Hellman key agreement process to secure the control / flow path in the secure connection.
 Internal Electronic All privacy keys are stored in plaintext, in volatile system memory No NA Destroyed at the end of a remote management session and when power is removed from unit.
 Note Erase 3 , reboot and tamper will end a remote session No DRBG Seed Used for SP800-90 Hash_DRBG the 440 bit seed value internally generated from nonce along with entropy input.
 Internal Stored in plaintext in volatile SDRAM system memory Never exits the module NA Destroyed after each Hash_DRBG random data request and when power is removed from unit or rebooted No DRBG V Value Used for SP800-90 Hash_DRBG,V is the Internal Hash_DRBG state value.
 Internal Stored in plaintext in volatile SDRAM system memory Never exits the module NA Destroyed after each Hash_DRBG random data request and when power is removed from unit or rebooted No Diffie Hellman Keys For each remote management session the management application will use Oakley Group 2 ^{5.} base and prime values to generate the required local and private values to enable privacy key exchange.
-Internal Electronic Stored in plaintext, in volatile system memory No NA Destroyed at the end of a remote management session and when power is removed from unit Note: Erase 3 , reboot and tamper will end a remote session No
+Internal Stored in plaintext, in volatile system memory No NA Destroyed at the end of a remote management session and when power is removed from unit Note: Erase 3 , reboot and tamper will end a remote session No

 Note 1: While the certificates, maintained within the module, are listed as CSPs, they contain only public information.

-Note 2: All random data including cryptographic Key material is sourced from the NIST SP800-90A DRBG as required Note 3: Switching modes or selecting the front panel key press erase sequence initiates a module Erase resulting in the destruction of this Key/CSP.
+Note 2: All random data including cryptographic Key material is sourced from the NIST SP800-90A DRBG as required.

+Note 3: Switching modes initiates an Erase resulting in the destruction of this Key/CSP.
 Note 4: RSA with keys < 2048 bits are non-compliant in line with SP800-131A.

-Note 5: DH with public keys < 2048 bits or private keys < 224 bits are non-compliant in line with SP800-131A.
+Note 5: DH (Oakley Group 2) with public keys < 2048 bits or private keys < 224 bits are non-compliant in line with SP800-131A.